dijksterhuis/discogs-yt-playlister/README.md

   - However, number of Redis instances is increasing dramatically...
 Redis is fast, but maybe Hadoop/SQL is the best choice?

 TODO:
+- Redis autocomplete - ZSORE logic w/ pipelining, will this function correctly?
 - Change to a SQL or Hadoop DB location?
 Redis is getting complicated with the number of DBs

 ### 3-discogs-site